We’re continuing with my Paso Robles series today, covering the best Paso Robles restaurants!

 You’ll find things like shareable plates, burgers, and sandwiches on the menu—perfect for a hearty lunch during a beer/wine tasting day, or for a solid dinner when you’ve got the drunk munchies after drinking all day.

-As you can see, Paso Robles has some really fabulous dining options, from casual and rowdy to intimate and elevated.
+As you can see, Paso Robles has some really fabulous places to eat, from casual and rowdy to intimate and elevated.
 Now if you’ll excuse me, I need to go make myself some lunch because writing this post made me SO hungry.

 Heading to Paso Robles?
 Don’t forget to check out my other Paso guides: